lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {{examples}} contains example ML-DSA private keys encoded using the textual encoding defined in {{RFC7468}}.

-# Pre-hashed mode (ExternalMu-ML-DSA)
+# Pre-hashing (ExternalMu-ML-DSA) {#prehash}

-Many applications will require a "pre-hashed" mode of ML-DSA whereby the signature generation process can be separated into a pre-hash step and a core signature step in order to ease operational requirements around large or inconsistently-sized payloads.
+Some applications require prehashing, where the signature generation process can be separated into a pre-hash step and a core signature step in order to ease operational requirements around large or inconsistently-sized payloads.
+This can be performed at the protocol layer, but not all protocols support it.
-Many applications and protocols include message digesting, but there exist some that do not.
-Examples of this can be found even within [RFC5280]; for example certificate and certificate revocation list (CRL) data structures do not include message digesting and therefore become problematic when producing large CRLs or when signing a high volume of certificates containing large public keys.
-Such situations require pre-hashing to be performed by the signature primitive.

-This section presents the "ExternalMu-ML-DSA" processing flow which is composed of a new pre-hashing step `ExternalMu-ML-DSA.Prehash()` followed by alternate versions of `Sign()` (originally defined in [FIPS204] Algorithm 2) and `Sign_internal()` (originally defined in [FIPS204] Algorithm 7) which together provide an interface for performing pre-hashed signatures as specified in [FIPS204], which produces signature values which are indistinguishable from signatures produced by ML-DSA.Sign() and are therefore compatible with the normal ML-DSA.Verify() and are identified by the same Object Identifiers as for ML-DSA.
-A ML-DSA key and certificate MAY be used with either ML-DSA or ExternalMu-ML-DSA interchangeably.
+An example in [RFC5280] is the certificate revocation list (CRL) data structures, that do not include message digesting before signing.
+This makes signing large volumes of large CRLs challenging.

+As mentioned in the introduction, pure ML-DSA signing itself supports a prehashing flow by splitting the operation over two modules.
+In this section we make this "ExternalMu-ML-DSA" more explicit.

+There are two steps.
+First an `ExternalMu-ML-DSA.Prehash()` followed by `ExternalMu-ML-DSA.Sign()`.
+Together these operate as `ML-DSA.Sign()` from [FIPS204] and thus create exactly the same signatures as regular pure ML-DSA.
+An ML-DSA key and certificate MAY be used with either ML-DSA or ExternalMu-ML-DSA interchangeably.
 Note that ExternalMu-ML-DSA describes a different signature API from ML-DSA and therefore might require explicit support from hardware or software cryptographic modules.

 Note that the signing mode defined here is different from HashML-DSA defined in [FIPS204] section 5.4.
 This specification uses exclusively ExternalMu-ML-DSA for pre-hashed use cases, and thus HashML-DSA as defined in [FIPS204] and identified by `id-hash-ml-dsa-44-with-sha512`, `id-hash-ml-dsa-65-with-sha512`, and `id-hash-ml-dsa-87-with-sha512` MUST NOT be used in X.509 and related PKIX protocols.

-All functions and notation used in {{fig-externalmu-ml-dsa-external}} and {{fig-externalmu-ml-dsa-internal}} are defined in [FIPS204].
+All functions and notation used in {{fig-externalmu-ml-dsa-external}}
+and {{fig-externalmu-ml-dsa-internal}} are defined in [FIPS204].

 External operations: